 Now along comes Dapper Donald, an unabashed agent of the Christian Right and the president of this here United States, whom at the February 1st annual prayer breakfast, announced his intention to repeal the 1954 Johnson amendment, name after President LBJ.
 The amendment prohibits the indorsment of candidates from the pulpit and is the Donald’s latest assault on religious freedom.

-All the worlds religious texts are of human origins and open to interpretation.
+All the worlds religious texts are of human origins are error ridden and open to interpretation.
 As a result there are thousands of Christian denominations.
 Apparently a literal interpretation of the Bible is debatable.
 This is inherently divisive and is expressed in Sectarianism world wide.
 Our political institutions, ment to insure our individual freedoms, rights and responsibilities are vulnerable to the dominant faith based world view.
 This vulnerability is on display in every states legislative body when the faithful hold sway.